I’m a big fan of modifications.

 This week my nutrition plan has had one awesome modification.
 After mentioning that I almost hurled last week after shoveling down lunch right before a workout, my trainer gave me an

 life stomach saving tip.
 If a workout is scheduled right after a carb meal (Meal 1, 3, 5, or 7), then I can switch the order of the meals.
 So instead of my scheduled Meal 3 carb + protein + veggie combo, I could have swapped it for Meal 4 which is just a veggie + protein.

 - Quick protein boost before a workout (and a little energy from the sugar if this occurs in the morning when I get fruit rather than a veggie)

 - Complex carbs post-workout are great for muscle repair/recovery

 Similar to running, you don’t want to lifting heavy on a full tummy.
 It’s hard work and being full just makes you feel draggy.
 When you’re in prep for a figure competition the last thing you want is to have a junk workout.
 I’ve been relishing in this modification all week.
 It has done wonders for my energy at the gym, as well as my comfort level!

 Enough tummy talk.
 We have a new theme this week for What I Ate Wednesday!

 Seasonal eating is a big deal to me.
 Food that is in season tastes better, and it is less expensive.
 Not to mention the fact that you can support your local farmers by purchasing your product through them rather than from far away places like Chile.

-I’m recycling the pic from last week of my Fitmixer Aminos mixed with ~2T of apple cider vinegar and water.
+I’m recycling the pic from last week of aminos mixed with ~2T of apple cider vinegar and water.
 I drink this down 30 mins prior to meal one for its benefits related to energy, digestion, and skin.

 Last week’s PB & Jeggs were so good I did a little remix of that idea.
 Rather than using mixed berries, I uses apples to create PB & Aggs!
 (Any Aggie fans out there?)